stylemistake/runner/README.md

 # Task runner for Bash

-This is a simple, lightweight task runner for Bash.
+Simple, lightweight task runner for Bash.

-It is inspired by [Gulp] version 4, although very different by design.
+Inspired by [Gulp] version 4, although very different by design.

-This script is still early and incomplete.
+Script is still early and incomplete.
 If you find any bugs, let me know in the issues section of Github.

 ## 1. Pre-requisites